enreeco/sf-doc-custom-settings/README.md

 This example clearly shows that it is hard, for non developers, to alter the configurations.

-Here come the *Custom Settings*: they are Custom Objects that can be used without making any DML and are fitted to current User's context.
+Here come the *Custom Settings*: they are Custom Objects that can be used without making any SOQL and are fitted to current User's context.

 Let's create a new Custom Setting with *Setup* > *Custom Settings* > *New*: